-My friend has worked as a singer all his life.
-He has a drink problem and can no longer work but feels too embarrassed to apply for help.
+My friend has worked professionally in the music industry for many years.
+They have a drink problem and can no longer work but feel too embarrassed to apply for help.

 We understand.
 We make no judgements about people’s circumstances and all applications are treated confidentially.
 Please encourage your friend to apply.

-I worked as a composer for over 40 years before retiring.
-I own my house but do have not sufficient money to pay for a specially adapted bed which my doctor says I need since developing arthritis.
+I worked professionally in the music industry for over 40 years before retiring.
+I own my house but do not have sufficient money to pay for a specially adapted bed which my doctor says I need since developing arthritis.
 Can I apply?

 Yes.
 Owning your home does not disqualify you.
 But we will ask you to state the approximate value of your home.
 In those rare cases where an applicant owns valuable secondary assets such as a second home we will be unable to help.

-I am a music teacher who has stopped working due to illness.
+I am an artist / roadie / music worker who has stopped working due to illness.
 Can I apply for financial relief?

 Yes.
 But please bear in mind that to qualify for financial relief, your household expenses must exceed your household income.
 This might not be the case if you have an employer paying sickness benefit.